Obama swoops into Afghanistan on bin Laden death anniversary

 The deal may provide Afghans with reassurances that they will not be abandoned when most NATO combat troops leave as planned in 2014.
 For Obama, it was an opportunity to draw a line under a war started by his predecessor, George W. Bush, in response to the September 11, 2001, attacks on the United States but which is now widely unpopular at home.

-"My fellow Americans, we have traveled through more than a decade under the dark cloud of war.
-Yet here, in the pre-dawn darkness of Afghanistan, we can see the light of a new day on the horizon," Obama said in a televised address to the American people against the backdrop of armored vehicles and a U.S. flag.
+"My fellow Americans, we have travelled through more than a decade under the dark cloud of war.
+Yet here, in the pre-dawn darkness of Afghanistan, we can see the light of a new day on the horizon," Obama said in a televised address to the American people against the backdrop of armoured vehicles and a U.S. flag.

 "As we emerge from a decade of conflict abroad and economic crisis at home, it's time to renew America," he said.
 "This time of war began in Afghanistan, and this is where it will end."